-Visitors from New Zealand and the Republic of Ireland are NOT entitled to optometric treatment under RHCA and all other RHCA visitors are only entitled to immediately necessary treatment.
+The Agreements do not cover treatment as a private patient in a public or private hospital.
+People visiting Australia for the purpose of receiving treatment are not covered.
+Visitors from New Zealand and the Republic of Ireland are NOT entitled to optometric treatment under a RHCA and all other RHCA visitors are only entitled to immediately necessary treatment.

-O5.
+0.5.
 BENEFITS FOR SERVICES BY PARTICIPATING OPTOMETRISTS

-What services are covered
+What services are covered?

-- O5.1 The services coming within the scope of the optometric benefit arrangements are those clinically relevant services ordinarily rendered by the optometrist in relation to consultation on ocular or vision problems or related procedures. - O5.2 Benefits may only be claimed when: - (a) a service has been performed and a clinical record of the service has been made; - (b) a significant consultation or examination procedure has been carried out; - (c) the service has been performed at premises listed in an undertaking; - (d) the service has involved the personal attendance of both the patient and the optometrist; and - (e) the service is "clinically relevant" (as defined in the Health Insurance Act) is a service rendered by an optometrist that is generally accepted in the optometric profession as being necessary for the appropriate treatment of the patient to whom it is rendered.
+The services coming within the scope of the optometric benefit arrangements are those clinically relevant services ordinarily rendered by the optometrist in relation to a consultation on ocular or vision problems or related procedures.
+The Health Insurance Act 1973, defines a 'clinically relevant service' as a service rendered by an optometrist that is generally accepted in the optometric profession as being necessary for the appropriate treatment of the patient to whom it is rendered.

+Benefits may only be claimed when:

+- (a) a service has been performed and a clinical record of the service has been made; - (b) a significant consultation or examination procedure has been carried out; - (c) the service has been performed at premises to which the Undertaking relates; - (d) the service has involved the personal attendance of both the patient and the optometrist; and - (e) the service is "clinically relevant" (as defined in the Health Insurance Act 1973).